+Let’s take a critical look at the age old saying, “You are what you eat!”
 This statement stands true weather you’re a human being, a chicken or an earthworm!
-The things we put into our bodies have an effect on us, physically ad mentally.
+The things we put into our bodies have an effect on us, physically and mentally.
 And with us human beings at top of our food chain we have the privilege of access to lots of different foods that influence our well being.
 Plants, fungi, animals, and water are all part of our varying diets, and all of these foods have intakes and diets of their own to help them grow, just as we use them to eventually help us grow.

-Having our pigs and cows out on pasture, or our chickens, running free range on the farm, is just one of the ways we ensure resilience in our bodies and on our farm.
-We also supplement their grass and vegetable scrap diets with NON GMO grain and soy feed from Purina.
+Having our pigs and cows out on pasture, and our chickens, running free range on the farm, are some of the ways we ensure resilience.
+We supplement our animals grass and vegetable scrap diets with NON GMO grain, and soy based feed from Purina.
 Sourcing non GMO grain is extremely important to us.
 Josh says, “we aren’t really sure about the health risk to the animals (when using GMO seeds), and so we avoid the potential risk.”
 And in terms of using GMO seeds or grains, “we don’t like that the GMO seeds are patented.
 They are basically Frankenstein seeds.
 You can’t reuse them and we like the practice of seed saving, and the continued use of seeds!”